huandu/facebook/README.md

 var context appengine.Context

 // default Session object uses http.DefaultClient which is not allowed to use
-// in appengine. we have to create a Session and assign it a special client. seesion := globalApp.Session("a-access-token") session.HttpClient = urlfetch.Client(context)
+// in appengine. one has to create a Session and assign it a special client. seesion := globalApp.Session("a-access-token") session.HttpClient = urlfetch.Client(context)